relevance/edn-ruby/README.md

 **edn-ruby** is a Ruby library to read and write [edn][edn] (extensible data notation), a subset of Clojure used for transferring data between applications, much like JSON, YAML, or XML.

+## Work in Progress

+This project is not even alpha -- it is currently being developed.
+The below README reflects intention, not capability.

 ## Installation

 Add this line to your application's Gemfile: